Someone Call A Doctor! (Or a Surgeon)

 Before long, Swampy had ascended the tree and was slinging more ropes hither and thither so he could abseil, in a comfy-looking seated position, to any lower branch of his choice.
 It was these lower branches that soon came under the scrutiny of his deceptively small-looking Stihl chain saw.
 Even though the lower limbs of our monster tree are pretty large, they present no challenge to a two-stroke powered toothed chain.
 With the smell of oil and a strangled cat-like noise, they were very quickly dispatched to a position lying on the floor, ready prey for Tree Feller number two to chop up into smaller bits with his saw of chains.

 Before long, our entertainment for the day had ended as the Three Fellers finished their operation and retired to a safe distance, leaving our tree in a very nice, lightly reduced state.

 In other news, our plea for help hasn’t fallen on deaf ears, which is great!

 We’ve had offers of help from various people and expressions of regret from others that can’t make it due to previous commitments.
 Either way, we’re so grateful for your thoughts and messages.

-However, we still have plenty of opportunities for people to enjoy a free night or two at The Laurels, in exchange for a few hours work.
+However, we still have plenty of opportunities for people to enjoy a free night or two at The Laurels in exchange for a few hours of work.
 Don’t be put off by our request for ‘keen DIYers’.
-We don’t really want to put anyone off, we could just do without someone painting our breakfast room who’s never wielded a paintbrush before.
-We do have plenty of other things to occupy people of all abilities though.
+We don’t really want to put anyone off; we could just do without someone painting our breakfast room who’s never wielded a paintbrush before.
+We do have plenty of other things to occupy people of all abilities, though.
 So even if you’re not used to getting your hands dirty, or have never met us, except virtually through Facebook or our blog, do get in touch.
 We don’t bite, honest.